TIBCOSoftware/snappydata/docs/programming_guide/scala_interpreter.md

 ```

 !!!Note
 	The variable **snappysession** is not declared anywhere; however, the above code uses it.
-This **snappysession** symbol name is for the object **SnappySession**, which represents this database connection.
+The **snappysession** symbol name is for the object **SnappySession**, which represents this database connection.
 Similarly, **sc** is there to access the singleton SparkContext present on the lead node.

 **Example 3**